 If necessary, you can save the "Current status of the TNC," and make it available to a service technician for evaluation.
 A group of service files is saved (error and keystroke log files, as well as other files that contain information about the current status of the machine and the machining).

-If you repeat the "Save service files" function with the same file name, the previously saved group of service data files is overwritten.
-To avoid this, use another file name when you repeat the function.
+If you repeat the "Save service data" function, the previously saved group of service data files is overwritten.

 Saving service files: